cpsiff/plant-segmentation/index.md

 Existing approaches to the plant and leaf segmentation problem proposed by CVPPP include:

--
--
--
+- Yin et. al.'s [PlantVision](https://github.com/xiyinmsu/PlantVision), which performs joint multi-leaf segmentation on fluorescent plant images using template matching.
+- Kuznichov et. al.'s [Data Augmentation for Leaf Segmentation and Counting Tasks in Rosette Plants](https://openaccess.thecvf.com/content_CVPRW_2019/papers/CVPPP/Kuznichov_Data_Augmentation_for_Leaf_Segmentation_and_Counting_Tasks_in_Rosette_CVPRW_2019_paper.pdf), which segments and counts leaves using the [Matterport](https://github.com/matterport/Mask_RCNN) implementation of Mask R-CNN, a Convolutional Neural Network.
+- Pape and Klukas (2015) [3-D Histogram-Based Segmentation](https://link.springer.com/chapter/10.1007/978-3-319-16220-1_5) method which transforms RGB images into L* a* b* color space, and then generates separate 3-D histograms of the foreground and background for segmentation.

-Outside the realm of CVPPP, plant segmentation has also been explored in the context of plant identification.
+Outside the realm of CVPPP, plant leaf segmentation has also been explored in the context of plant identification.
+It has been integrated into apps such as [LeafSnap](https://plantidentifier.info/), in which individual leaf photos are used for species identification.

--
--
--

 ## [CVPPP2017 Dataset](https://www.plant-phenotyping.org/datasets-home)